 Side Mount Diving Configuration

-A tank configuration in which two tanks are arranged on either side of a diver, not on their back.
-Side Mount Diving Configuration is used today in sport, technical and cave diving applications.
+Side Mount Diving is a tank configuration in which two tanks are arranged on either side of a diver and not on their back.
+The Side Mount Diving Configuration is used today in sport, technical and especially cave diving applications.

 Scuba diving with a side mount diving configuration simply means that you carry your tanks at your sides instead of on your back.
 This can reduce drag and is more comfortable for many divers.
 Sidemount divers often dive with two smaller tanks that are attached in the water.
-This makes carrying tanks and donning equipment easier, especially for those who have difficulty lifting or walking with a backmounted tank.
+This makes carrying tanks and donning equipment easier and hence safer.
+Sidemount helps those who have difficulty lifting or walking with a back-mounted tank.
 Technical divers typically need to carry extra cylinders, and believe that using a sidemount setup is the best option.

 - BCDs (buoyancy control devices) used for sidemount are usually wing style with a harness and different tank attachment points than backmount BCDs.